decentraland/documentation/content/creator/sdk7/programming-patterns/mutable-data.md

 {{< hint warning >}}
-**📔 Note**   In older versions of the SDK (6.x or older), components were always treated as mutable.
+**📔 Note**:  In older versions of the SDK (6.x or older), components were always treated as mutable.
 That pattern may be a bit more straight forward to learn, but was a lot less efficient to run.
 {{< /hint >}}